betacloud/documentation/source/glance/create-image.rst

 The import is now done with the ``openstack`` client.
 Then remove the temporary files.

+Possible values for e.g. ``os_distro`` can be found on https://docs.openstack.org/python-glanceclient/latest/cli/property-keys.html.

 .. code-block:: none

    $ openstack --os-cloud service image create \